Jacob and Esau - Round 2

 - Jesus permitted Himself to be mocked and killed.

-God's strength and our faith are sometimes better shown when we are stripped away of our glory.
-When it is obvious that what is being accomplished is beyond our strength and ability.
+God's strength and our faith are sometimes better shown when we are stripped away of our glory, when it is obvious that what is being accomplished is beyond our strength and ability.
 We become strong, as witnesses for Christ, when it is His strength that is clearly seen operating in our lives.
-Then we let go pride and we are truly strong.
+It is at this point that we let go pride and we are truly strong.